SpaceX Starship (spacecraft): Manufacturing

-The manufacturing process starts with rolls of stainless steel, which are unrolled, cut, and welded along an edge to create a cylinder of 9 m diameter, 1.83 m tall, and 3.97 mm thick, and approximately kg in mass.
+The manufacturing process starts with rolls of 301 stainless steel, which are unrolled, cut, and welded along an edge to create a cylinder of 9 m diameter, 1.83 m tall, and 3.97 mm thick, and approximately kg in mass.
 (Note: This is based on the dimensions of the ring and 304L stainless steel's density of 7.93 cm3.)
 Twenty-one such rings are used in the Starship spacecraft.

 These rings are stacked and robotically welded along their edges to form stacks of three to five rings in the Starfactory.
 Following this, the domes are installed within the forward, aft, and common ring stacks.
-Cutouts are made for the header tank downcomers in the forward dump, a sump is added to the common dome, and aft dome is integrated with the thrust puck at this point.
+Cutouts are made for the header tank downcomers in the forward dump, a sump is added to the common dome, and the aft dome is integrated with the thrust puck.
 Heat tile pins are added to the ring stacks, along with the secondary thermal protection system.
 Following this, the thermal protection system's tiles are attached.

 The nosecone is assembled from two different segments.
 The header tanks are inserted into the tip of the nosecone, as well as the motors and structural frames for the forward flaps.
 Heat shield tiles are added at this stage.

 The segments are stacked vertically, beginning with the nosecone being lowered onto the payload bay.
 This process continues until the vehicle is integrated with the aft barrel, completing the structure of the vehicle.
-Following this, the aft flaps are installed onto the vehicle.
+Following this, the aft flaps are installed.

 The vehicle is then rolled to the Massey's test site, where it is cryogenically tested.
 These tests fill both tanks with liquid nitrogen, which is nonflammable, while pressing on the thrust puck to simulate the raptor engines.
 After returning to the production site, the engines are installed.
 It is static fired at Massey's, and then is rolled to the launch site for flight.